khushii2025-on/Assignment_3/README.md

 This assignment includes setting up authentication, which allows user to register with proper authentication.
 Google authentication is also included in this project with proper commits in this project.
 As a test, **rich@gc.ca** is used as a username and **Test123$** is used as a password.
-Each and every commit was added with brief explanation what was added.
+Each and every commit was added with brief explanation what was added. https://fitnesstrackerkhush-gsf9eyaqauh2hgff.canadacentral-01.azurewebsites.net this is the link for the live server